mui/mui-x/docs/data/data-grid/api-object/api-object.md

 :::warning
 All the methods prefixed by `unstable_` are private.
-They should not be used by third party users and can be removed, renamed or reworked at any time.
+We don't recommend using them as they can be removed, renamed, or reworked at any time.

 If you need to use a private method, please open a GitHub issue describing your use case.
 We will help you to achieve the same goal with public methods, or we will discuss making this specific method public.